Heckie75/voltcraft-sem-6000/README.md

 # voltcraft-sem-6000
-_"A full-features shell script in order to manage bluetooth switch, scheduler and smart energy meter Voltcraft SEM 6000 with Linux and Raspberry Pi"_
+_"A full-featured shell script in order to manage Bluetooth switch, scheduler and smart energy meter Voltcraft SEM 6000 with Linux and Raspberry Pi"_

 The Voltcraft SEM-6000 is a remote 230V switch and smart energy meter.
 It was sold by *Conrad Elektronik* in Germany.

 For details take a look at [Conrad](https://www.conrad.de/de/p/voltcraft-sem6000-energiekosten-messgeraet-bluetooth-schnittstelle-datenexport-datenloggerfunktion-trms-stromtarif-e-1558906.html).
 The device is also known as _Smart Power Plug EU_ by Revogi, see https://www.revogi.com/smart-power/power-plug-eu/#section0

-In comparison to many remote switches which use the 433MHz band the SEM-6000 is based on bluetooth v4.0.
+In comparison to many remote switches which use the 433MHz band the SEM-6000 is based on Bluetooth v4.0.
 The advantage is that there is no need to have additional hardware, e.g. via GPIO connected sender/receiver.

 Voltcraft SEM-6000  has the following features:
 * 12 schedulers which can run once or assigned to weekdays
 * Countdown mode in order to switch power _on_ or _off_ after a certain period
 * Configurable overload-mode in order to auto-turn-off or alarm in case of power overload
-* Energy meter in order to measure volt, ampere and watts in realtime
+* Energy meter in order to measure volt, ampere and watts in real-time
 * Energy meter recorder in order to measure power consumption over long period

-For official manual by Voltcraft visit [Conrad](https://produktinfo.conrad.com/datenblaetter/1500000-1599999/001558906-an-01-en-APP_VOLTCRAFT_SEM6000_BLUETOOTH_EKM.pdf)

 ## Getting started
 ### 1. Check pre-conditions